What Is a Rotary Vane Pump and How Does It Work?

 • Provides a seal that enhances the ability to form a vacuum

-• Elongates the life of a pump by preventing wear
+• Elongates the lifespan of a pump by preventing wear

 • Keeps temperatures cool by reducing friction